carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Enhancements.rst

 - Local options - Options that influence one or several Actions in the generated action sequence.
 Example: -O3 (turn on optimization).

-- Prefix options - Options that influence meaning of the following command-line arguments.
+- Prefix options - Options that influence the meaning of the following command-line arguments.
 Example: -x language (specify language for the input files explicitly).
 Prefix options can be local or global.

-- Built-in options - Options that are hard-coded into driver.
+- Built-in options - Options that are hard-coded into the driver.
 Examples: --help, -o file/-pipe (redirect output).
 Can be local or global.

 Naming
 ======

-Since the compiler driver, as a single point of access to the LLVM tool set, is a very often used tool, it would be desirable to make its name as short and easy to type as possible.
+Because the compiler driver, as a single point of access to the LLVM tool set, is a frequently used tool, it is desirable to make its name as short and easy to type as possible.
 Some possible names are 'llcc' or 'lcc', by analogy with gcc.